Back to Silas S. Brown's home page

 - In 2015 it had been possible to simply present the degree certificate, since the university had been on a list of acceptable institutions that didn't need extra accreditation, but this list seemed to have disappeared by 2018 and we had to do the extra NARIC step.
 The alternative would have been to arrange an IELTS or SELT/ISE test, but by the time we realised this might be needed, it was already too late to book one.
 Even if we could have booked one, due to the time constraints we'd have had to make sure my wife obtains a sufficient score on her first try---and we didn't want to lose our marriage to stress-related poor performance on the day, or even, if some reports are to be believed, commercially-motivated grade-doctoring to have us pay for as many re-tests as they think we can afford.
 So we were really hoping her degree would be sufficient, as it had been in 2015.
 The extra step of obtaining a university letter to send to NARIC took us by surprise.

-A separate complication was that of obtaining an up-to-date ISA statement from HSBC UK---I'd moved ISA money to them in October 2015 in order to qualify for their "Premier" account so my wife could have immediate access to her Hong Kong money (which she was hoping to move to the UK at short notice when the exchange rate turned in her favour, but for the whole 2½ years the exchange rate had been so volatile she was never sure when to do it and we just carried on with Premier even though I felt embarrassed holding a membership that's supposedly designed for the super-rich---well I tried their complimentary hot chocolate machine and it seemed a bit 'synthetic' but it does warm you up on a cold day).
-Anyway, when I had opened that ISA, I'd been assured that, although the account issues statements annually in April, it is also possible to order additional statements as necessary.
+A separate complication was that of obtaining an up-to-date ISA statement from HSBC UK.
+I'd moved ISA money to them in October 2015 in order to qualify for their "Premier" account so my wife could have immediate access to her Hong Kong money.
+She was hoping to move this to the UK at short notice when the exchange rate turned in her favour, but things had been so volatile she was never sure when to do it, so we carried on with Premier even though I felt embarrassed holding a membership that's supposedly designed for the super-rich (well I tried their complimentary hot chocolate machine and it seemed a bit 'synthetic' but it does warm you up on a cold day).
+In October 2020 HSBC Hong Kong launched a new account type called "One" that allowed the same level of access to global transfers without a minimum holding, so it was no longer necessary to keep an ISA with their UK side.
+But in 2018 I still had to keep that ISA in HSBC, and needed a statement for the visa application.
+When I had opened the ISA, I'd been assured that, although the account issues statements annually in April, it is also possible to order additional statements as necessary.
 But in January 2018 branch staff said this had been complicated by the arrival of a new computer system, and the best they could give me was what they called a "visa letter" which listed the transactions like a statement but wasn't a 'real' statement.
 So we had to hope that this would be sufficient.

 We also answered "no" to the question "have you ever been deported", despite having a cancelled UK entry clearance in the passport for February 2015.
 We had trouble finding definitive legal information on whether being put on the next flight back to Hong Kong---which I'd call "being deported"---actually counts as 'deported' from a legal standpoint, since the international area of the airport might not legally count as "being in the UK"---meaning that, from a 'legal' point of view, my wife was not "removed" from the UK in February 2015 because she didn't "enter" it (she came only as far as the international parts of the airport, which, although being a UK building on UK land, might not entirely count as being "in" the UK for these purposes).
 We weren't sure if we'd answered correctly, and I felt the same apprehension as I do when filling in one of those volunteer forms that asks if I've ever been diagnosed with psychological abnormalities (I assume they don't want to count the temporary misdiagnosis I had as a child that was later revised to CVI, but I still feel like a liar ticking the "no" box because the question didn't explicitly say correct diagnosis).
 In this case we said "no" to being deported, and signed to say we are aware it is an offence under the Immigration Act to make a statement we know to be false or do not believe to be true (we interpreted this as "have less than a 'balance of probabilities' belief in its truth" rather than "have anything less than 100% certain belief in its truth", but it would have been nicer to word it as "correct to the best of our knowledge and reasonable efforts"), and submitted the passport with the crossed-out clearance being plain to see---and in the rush to submit we forgot to add an explanatory note just in case.
 But they didn't query it.